Dr Simon Fokt

 - 3 Charles Street, Edinburgh

 I am a Learning Technologist at the School of PPLS, University of Edinburgh.
 Previously, I worked as an Online Learning Specialist and Teaching Fellow at the Inter-Disciplinary Ethics Applied Centre, University of Leeds.
 I graduated with a PhD from University of St Andrews, where I worked with Prof. Berys Gaut.

 My academic work is focused in two fields:

 Outside the Academia, I am a semi-professional double bass player - I played in a number of classical ensembles, jazz, folk and rock bands.
 I also enjoy backpacking, acrobatics, and crafting in wood and leather.

-I am committed to promoting equality and diversity in the academia and manage an online resource devoted to this aim: the Diversity Reading List.
+I am committed to promoting equality and diversity in the academia and manage an independent online resource devoted to this aim: the Diversity Reading List.

 - University of Leeds Teaching and Research Award (30 credits, pending)